American Outdoor Brands Corporation (the “Company”)

 The U.S. Foreign Corrupt Practices Act prohibits giving anything of value, directly or indirectly, to officials of foreign governments or foreign political candidates in order to obtain or retain business.
 It is strictly prohibited to make illegal payments to government officials of any country.

 In addition, the U.S. government has a number of laws and regulations regarding business gratuities that may be accepted by U.S. government personnel.
 The promise, offer, or delivery to an official or employee of the U.S. government of a gift, favor, or other gratuity in violation of these rules would not only violate Company policy but could also be a criminal offense.
 State and local governments, as well as foreign governments, may have similar rules.

-Any waiver of this Code for directors or executive officers may be made only by the Board of Directors or a committee of the Board and will be promptly disclosed to stockholders as required by applicable laws, rules, and regulations, including the rules of the SEC and NASDAQ.
+Any waiver of this Code for directors or executive officers may be made only by the Board of Directors of AOBC or a committee of the Board and will be promptly disclosed to stockholders as required by applicable laws, rules, and regulations, including the rules of the SEC and NASDAQ.
 Any such waiver also must be disclosed in a Form 8-K.